Best Variable Speed Pool Pump Reviews 2026 - Save Up to 90% With Variable Speed!

 There are more variable speed pool pumps than ever reaching the market with every manufacturer recently launching new pump designs.
 The main driving factor behind these recent upgrades to the variable speed pump lines is primarily due to innovation and new features being incorporated into the latest models.
 More than ever pool owners want smart control of their pool equipment.
 Some pump offerings are starting to come with relay controls built in which simplify a lot of basic automation functions as well as solving some technical challenges like salt cells powered from a variable speed pump that has constant power supplied.
 Most newer variable speed pool pumps are automation capable with RS-485 connectivity.

 In addition to new features for the new lines of variable speed pumps hitting the market, there is also a good deal more selection in the middle range for motor sizing.
-This is an area of the variable speed pool pump market that was previously left underved to a certain degree.
-More options in the 1.5 to 2.0 HP range is a good thing for pool owners, as well as pumps with different flow characgteristics and performance curves.
-Previously most flagship pumps were only availabl in a 3.0hp design and now you can more readily find the higher end electronics and motor controllers in the mid-size motors.
+This is an area of the variable speed pool pump market that was previously left under-served to a certain degree.
+More options in the 1.5 to 2.0 HP range is a good thing for pool owners, as well as pumps with different flow characteristics and performance curves.
+Previously most flagship pumps were only available in a 3.0hp design and now you can more readily find the higher end electronics and motor controllers in the mid-size motors.
 This allows pool owners to buy and use more appropriately powered pumps for their unique pool applications.

 Pentair WhisperFlo VST 2.65 THP